LLNL/sundials/doc/shared/sundials/Install.rst

    #include <sunlinsol/sunlinsol_spgmr.h>

 The story is similar for linking to SUNDIALS.
-Starting in v7.0.0, all applications will want to link to ``libsundials_core``.
+Starting in v7.0.0, all applications will need to link to ``libsundials_core``.
 Furthermore, depending on the packages and modules of SUNDIALS of interest an application will need to link to a few more libraries.
 Using the same examples as for the includes, we would need to also link to ``libsundials_cvode``, ``libsundials_nvecserial`` for the first example and ``libsundials_cvode``, ``libsundials_nveccuda``, ``libsundials_sunlinsolspgmr`` for the second.

 Refer to the documentations sections for the individual packages and modules of SUNDIALS that interest you for the proper includes and libraries to link to.

 Using SUNDIALS as a Third Party Library in other CMake Projects